andrei-g99/merging-orbits/README.md

 (If using windows powershell first run `conda init powershell`, restart the shell and try to activate the env)

+`!
+The current latest compatible version of Python is v3.10 !`
 ```bash
 conda create -n merging_orbits_env python=3.10
 conda activate merging_orbits_env